-Ross Day is the founder and owner of the Day Law Group, P.C., a law firm he founded in January of 2011.
-Ross’ practice focuses on business and transactional law, civil litigation, advising trade associations and non-profit organizations, land use, real property, election law, and special education law.
+Ross Day is the founder and owner of the Day Law, P.C., a law firm he founded in January of 2011.
+Ross’ practice focuses on land use, real estate, business and transactional law.
+Ross also has significant experience in civil litigation, advising trade associations and non-profit organizations, election law, and special education law.

 Ross is licensed to practice law in both Oregon and Washington.
 In addition, Ross is admitted to the bar of the United States Supreme Court, the Ninth Circuit Court of Appeals, and the Federal District Court for the District of Oregon.
-Ross has approximately 50 reported cases since being admitted to practice law in 2000, including cases reported by the Oregon Supreme Court, the Ninth Circuit Court of Appeals, and even the California Court of Appeals.
+Ross has approximately 50 reported cases since being admitted to practice law in 2000, including cases reported by the Oregon Supreme Court, the Ninth Circuit Court of Appeals, the Oregon Court of Appeals, the Washington Court of Appeals and even the California Court of Appeals.

 Ross has authored articles ranging from the Oregon Courts’ attacks on the initiative system to the inequalities of Oregon’s land use system.

-Prior to forming the Day Law Group, Ross Day served as the Executive Director and General Counsel for Common Sense For Oregon, Inc., a non-profit, non-partisan organization founded by Ross.
+Prior to forming the Day Law, Ross Day served as the Executive Director and General Counsel for Common Sense For Oregon, Inc., a non-profit, non-partisan organization founded by Ross.
 Ross served in that capacity for Common Sense For Oregon from early 2009 through December of 2010.